higagan/jekyll-now/_posts/2017-4-16-print-binary-number-from-1-to-n.md

 title: Print binary numbers
 published: true
 ---
-This is an interesting way to print binary numbers
+This is an interesting way to print binary numbers.
+This is using queues.

 ```java

 import java.util.*;

 public class Binary {